Emotional Issues and Adoption

 How a person feels about herself/himself is the person's self-esteem.
 Feelings of self-esteem are related to ones sense of identity, value and purpose, level of achievement and general feelings of being valuable.
 Many studies have found that adopted persons often score lower on measures of self-esteem and self-confidence than their non-adopted counterparts.

 All too often an adopted child does not have access to genetic and biological family health information.
 This can be a problem in relation to receiving medical care and to the development of psychological and behavioral problems.
 It can also be an issue when the adopted child has grown and desires to have biological children of their own.

 An adopted child may need help resolving their feelings about not growing up with their birth parents and about their feelings of loss and lack of clear identity.
 Needing outside help after adoption is normal, and many adoptive families seek post adoption assistance.
 The most frequent types of help are through friends, other adoptees, adoption support groups, using adoption reunion and search programs to find the biological parents, and through reading and other "educational" resources.
-However, outpatient therapy with a psychologist or other mental heath professional who has experience with adoption issues may be necessary.
+However, outpatient therapy with a psychologist or other mental health professional who has experience with adoption issues may be necessary.

 The different approaches to therapy are discussed in the links Adoption Therapy and Selecting an Adoption Therapist.
 It is important to select a therapist or treatment program where the therapist or program is sensitive to the unique dynamics of the adoptive family and who will not overestimate or underestimate the fact that a child has been adopted.

 If you need or want some specific personal advice, contact your adoption agency social worker, pediatrician, clergy, local mental health center, state child welfare agency or state adoption contact for recommendations of appropriate professionals.
 You can also call Dr. Vince Berger, a psychologist and adoption professional.